njsmith/zs/doc/metadata.rst

 Metadata conventions
 ====================

-The ZSS format puts few constraints on the metadata included in the file.
+The ZS format puts few constraints on the metadata included in the file.

 ::